Pest Control

 How To Get Rid Of Japanese Beetles

 Another way to get rid of these insects (Japanese beetles) is by applying neem oil.
 Neem oil is organic.
-Now neem oil just because it is organic does not mean it won’t kill good insects.
+Now, just because neem oil is organic does not mean it won’t kill good insects.
 So:

 • You have to be careful how you apply it.

-• Read the label as to only affect the Japanese beetles.
+• Read the label, as it only affects Japanese beetles.

-The other products I’m going to show you are systemic insecticides such as the Imidacloprid working through plants.
+The other products I’m going to show you are systemic insecticides, such as Imidacloprid, that work through plants.
 This particular one is less invasive and is season-long.

-Some other systemic insecticides work the same way only that you have to spray them on the shrub.
+Some other systemic insecticides work the same way, except that you have to spray them on the shrub.

 You have to spray three times, waiting seven to fourteen days between applications.
 You mix it with water and spray it on the tree or shrub.

-This one (granules) is actually a rose and flower care for the roses.
+This one (granules) is a rose, and flower care for the roses.
 This insecticide fights and protects against Japanese beetles for eight weeks.
-To apply this do well to apply it on the ground and then water it.
+To apply this, do well to apply it to the ground and then water it.

 • You put it on your plant on the ground